trastoan/MazeApp/README.md

 # Maze App

-A app to browser for shows and actors, no especial build instructions needed
+A app to browser for shows and actors, made in four days, no especial build instructions needed

 # <a name="h_features"></a>Features